Linear Programming explained

-This article explains Linear Programming in a practical way.
-After reading it, you will understand the basics of this powerful Decision Making tool.
+Linear Programming: this article explains Linear Programming in a practical way.
+Next to what it is, highlights this article also the origin, the algorithms, steps of the process, and a calculation example.
+After reading it, you will understand the basics of this mathematical based decision making tool.
+Enjoy reading!

 What is Linear Programming?